 September to October: Mara and the Return

-By September, large portions of the herds have either crossed the Mara River or already entered Kenya's Masai Mara.
-Crossings continue through September and into early October.
+In September and October the herds are split between the northern Serengeti and Kenya's Masai Mara, with large portions having already crossed the Mara River.
+The major crossings continue through September and into October, so this is still a genuine crossing window rather than the end of one.
 You also start to see something fascinating called reverse crossings, where herds that already crossed into Kenya turn around and head back south into Tanzania as conditions shift.

 October is one of those months that experienced safari travellers love.
 The herds begin fragmenting.
 Some animals are still in the northern Serengeti.
 Some are in the Mara.
 And the first groups are already drifting south again.
 The game viewing remains outstanding and October sits in a pricing sweet spot between peak season and green season rates.
 If you have flexibility on your dates, October is a month I often recommend.